 Some of these areas have benefited from limited single-sector protections such as stricter fishing regulations, while others have gained from special cooperative efforts by adjacent coastal nations to conserve or sustainably use their waters.
 However, the state of the ocean continues to decline.
-The global community must improve upon the status quo of ocean governance by finalizing a robust and ambitious high seas treaty.
+The global community must improve upon the status quo of ocean governance by ambitiously implementing the high seas treaty.